the-virtual-brain/tvb-documentation/index.rst

 Some more documents and artefacts for TVB can be found in this |sharing_area|
 (e.g. documentation from TVB Node# meetings, some team pictures).

-Or you can see and follow us on [our twitter handle page](https://twitter.com/thevirtualbrain]).

 We are grateful to
 ------------------